 If you travel often, the CardNamediscontinued and the CardName are two other great options to consider.
 With the Sapphire Preferred® you’ll earn 2X points on travel (and 5X total points on all travel purchased through the Chase Ultimate Rewards portal) and 3X points on dining at restaurants worldwide, and 3X points on travel (after earning $300 travel credit) and dining with the Sapphire Reserve®.
 What’s really great about these cards is that points are worth more when booking for travel through Chase Ultimate Rewards®— 25% more for Preferred® and 50% more for Reserve®.
 Reserve® cardholders can also look forward to 10X points on Chase Dining booked through the Ultimate Rewards portal.

 If you just want a card that rewards you for every purchase you make, without having to think about any categories or spending caps, you might want to consider the CardName.
-This card offers unlimited two miles on all purchases worldwide, so whether you’re buying plane tickets to France or shopping the Rue des Martyrs for the perfect Parisian picnic, you’ll earn miles on it all.
-Miles can then be redeemed to “erase” travel purchases, or, through June 2021, eligible restaurant delivery, takeout, or streaming service purchases.
+This card offers unlimited 2X miles on all purchases worldwide, so whether you’re buying plane tickets to France or shopping the Rue des Martyrs for the perfect Parisian picnic, you’ll earn miles on it all.
+Miles can then be redeemed to “erase” those travel purchases.

 Take advantage of quarterly bonus categories